Oxford time

 Oxford time is the custom of having scheduled events occur five minutes past the specified time.
 It is a peculiar tradition of timekeeping in Oxford, especially in connection with the University of Oxford.

 Astronomical background

 As a result of the rotation of the Earth, the mean solar time of places that differ from each other in longitude deviates from one another; this deviation amounts to four minutes of time per degree difference in geographical longitude, or one hour per fifteen degrees.
 For a long time, it was common practice in different cities to actually use this local mean solar time as a basis for timekeeping, so that time differences between different cities could also form within one country.
 It was not until the 19th century that time zones were introduced, whereby a common legal time was defined for a larger area, such as a state.
-In Great Britain the mean solar time at the Greenwich meridian was defined as the national standard, against which the mean solar time at Oxford is delayed by five minutes.
+In the United Kingdom the mean solar time at the Greenwich meridian was defined as the national standard, against which the mean solar time at Oxford is delayed by five minutes.